hyperledger/fabric/docs/source/private_data_tutorial.rst

    ./network.sh up createChannel -s couchdb

-This will create a simple Fabric network consisting of a single channel named ``mychannel`` with two organizations (each maintaining two peer nodes) and an ordering service while using CouchDB as the state database.
+This command will deploy a Fabric network consisting of a single channel named ``mychannel`` with two organizations (each maintaining two peer nodes) and an ordering service while using CouchDB as the state database.
 Either LevelDB or CouchDB may be used with collections.
 CouchDB was chosen to demonstrate how to